 There is no Stop Loss for this trade.

 Trailing features in Smart Cover trade

-In the Smart Cover section itself, where you plan a sell condition, there is a "Trailing sell" checkbox.
-Despite the name, it works using the same algorithm as Trailing Take profit.
-In short, it will try to sell coins as high as possible.
+In the Smart Cover section, where you plan a sell condition, there is a Trailing sell slider.
+Despite the name, it uses the same algorithm as Trailing Take Profit.

-Finally, the trailing in the Stop Loss section works almost the same way as Trailing Stop Loss, but it trails down.
 When the price reaches a new low, it moves lower, and so on.